amiribrahim118/minimum-thrust-rocket-trajectory/README.md

 - Trade-off between acceleration cost and gravity cost

 ## Mathematical Approach
-The problem is formulated as a variational optimisation:
-\[
-J = \int_0^T \|u(t)\|^2 \, dt
-\]

-Using the Euler–Lagrange equations for higher-order systems:
+The problem is formulated using the calculus of variations.
+The Euler–Lagrange equations are applied to derive the trajectory that minimises total thrust effort.

+This leads to:
-- Fourth-order differential equations are obtained
+- Fourth-order differential equations
-- Solutions reduce to cubic polynomials in time
+- Cubic polynomial solutions in time
-- Boundary conditions determine a unique trajectory
+- A closed-form expression for the optimal flight time

 ## Repository Structure
 - `report/` → Full LaTeX report (PDF)